 CAUTION!
 Do not over-grease.
-Over-greasing will push the seals out of the blade guide bearings.
+Over-greasing will push the seals out of the

-- 2. Check the rollers for performance and wear every blade change.
+2. Check the rollers for performance and wear every blade change.
 Make sure the rollers are clean and spinning freely.
 If not, rebuild them.
 Replace any rollers which have worn smooth or have become cone shaped.
-See The LT30HD/40HD Parts manual for blade guide rebuild kits and complete roller assemblies. - 3.
-The blade guide set screws on sawmills built after 9/93 are stainless steel which prevent corrosion from making the screws difficult to adjust.
-Screws on older sawmills may be replaced with the stainless steel screw.
+See The LT30HD/40HD Parts manual for blade guide rebuild kits and complete roller assemblies.

+NOTE: The blade guide set screws may be replaced with stainless steel screws which prevent corrosion from making the screws difficult to adjust.